 The primary focus of Fort Bend Seniors is the Meals on Wheels program.
-Fort Bend Seniors expects to serve at least 340,000 meals this year.
+Fort Bend Seniors served a total of 364,773 meals in 2018.
 This program includes three types of meal services: home-delivered meals, emergency shelf-stable meals and congregate meals.

 Home-delivered meals include one hot meal daily that meets at least 1/3 of the recommended daily allowance of all nutrients required by adults for five or more days per week to seniors who are home bound.
 The average Meals on Wheels participant is 78 years old — a large majority being veterans or spouses of veterans — live alone and report needing assistance with at least two independent activities of daily living.
 Participants for the home-delivered meal program must be unable to physically attend a senior center and be unable to safety prepare their own meals.
 For these seniors, meals assistance is crucial.
 Over 62% of the seniors served by Fort Bend Seniors Meals on Wheels — have household incomes under $15,000, and often in the homes of married couples, both seniors have health issues.

 Who is Eligible for Meals on Wheels?

 This program serves people age 60 or above living in Fort Bend or Waller Counties.
 Participants for the home-delivered meal program must be unable to physically attend a senior center and be unable to safety prepare their own meals.

 If you know someone who would benefit from a regular Meals on Wheels meal delivery, please fill out the referral form on our website or call us at 281-633-7049 or 800-643-9654.

 Emergency Shelf-Stable Meals